Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 HS_NLS_LENGTH_SEMANTICS = CHAR

-2. Stop and start the Oracle® Listener.
+2. Restart the Oracle Listener.

-Oracle® SQL Developer Fails with Error "ORA-00600: internal error code" When Retrieving Multiple varchar(max) Columns
+Oracle SQL Developer fails with error "ORA-00600: internal error code" when retrieving multiple varchar(max) columns

 The full text of the error we got was: